Effects of the environment and feedback physics on the initial mass function of stars in the STARFORGE simulations: Role of different physics in setting the IMF and star formation history

-The high mass end of the IMF shows apparent deviations between models.
-However, this region is very sensitive to small number statistics (see \S\ref{sec:realizations}), so we use the effective slope between $1-10\,\msun$ as a proxy to compare the high mass end of the IMF (see \S\ref{sec:metrics}).
+The high-mass end of the IMF shows apparent deviations between models.
+However, this region is very sensitive to small number statistics (see \S\ref{sec:realizations}), so we use the effective slope between $1-10\,\msun$ as a proxy to compare the high-mass end of the IMF (see \S\ref{sec:metrics}).
 Figure \ref{fig:imf_compare} shows that all runs with protostellar jets produce an effective slope close to -2.
-The addition of radiative and wind feedback suppresses the accretion of massive stars, steepening the slope close to the canonical -2.3 value \citep{salpeter_slope}.
+The addition of radiative and wind feedback suppresses the accretion of massive stars and prevent runaway accretion and thus the eventual flattening of the high-mass IMF, they, however, do not change the IMF slope value from -2.
 Note that the shallow effective slopes for the no-jet runs (\textbf{I\_M}, \textbf{C\_M}) is due to the peak of the distribution being within $1-10\,\msun$, at higher masses they also produce a power-law tail of -2 slope (see \citetalias{Guszejnov_isoT_MHD} and \citealt{guszejnov_scaling_laws} for details).